hbatalhaStch/react-big-scheduler/README.md

 //2. create the view model, put it in the props obj let schedulerData = new SchedulerData(new dayjs().format(DATE_FORMAT), ViewType.Week);
 //set locale dayjs to the schedulerData, if your locale isn't English.
-By default, Scheduler comes with English(en, United States). schedulerData.setSchedulerLocale('pt-br'); // this uses dayjs [List of supported locales](https://github.com/iamkun/dayjs/tree/dev/src/locale) schedulerData.setCalendarPopoverLocale('pt_BR'); // this uses antd [List of supported locales](https://ant.design/docs/react/i18n#supported-languages)
+By default, Scheduler comes with English(en, United States). schedulerData.setSchedulerLocale('pt-br'); // this uses dayjs, but it doesn't require dayjs to be installed as its called dynamically schedulerData.setCalendarPopoverLocale('pt_BR'); // this uses antd [List of supported locales](https://ant.design/docs/react/i18n#supported-languages)
 //set resources here or later
 let resources = [